PiCake24/AutomatedSkinSizeConverter/README.md

 ## Size Options

-The program allows the user to set a default size (A size that gets applied to all skins) and also different sizes for each skin.
+The program allows the user to set a default size (A size that gets applied to all skins) and also a different size for each skin.

-To do that you have to create a file named after the champion.
+To do that you have to create a file in the 0PutSizeOptionsHere folder named after the champion.
 E.g.

 `ahri.txt`

 Then the first line should contain the champion, followed by a colon, followed by the default size.

 In the lines below that you should put: The skin number, then a colon, the the size for that skin.
 The skin numbers should be sorted.

 An Example:

 ```
 Ahri: 4